The Human Truth Foundation

 Life Expectancy72.04yrs (2017)2

-Armenia does relatively well in ensuring human rights and freedom, compared to many other countries.
-Armenia does better than average for commentary in Human Rights Watch reports3, supporting personal, civil & economic freedoms4, opposing gender inequality5, supporting press freedom6, its nominal commitment to Human Rights7 and in LGBT equality8 although widespread harassment, discrimination and violence against LGBT folk still exists13.
-But, there's bad news too.
-Armenia does worse than average for the rate of gender bias (from 7 indicators)9 (still good for Asia), speed of uptake of HR treaties10 and in freethought11 (still good for Asia).
-And finally, it falls into the worst-performing 20 for its success in fighting anti-semitic prejudice12.
+Armenia is generally poor at ensuring human rights and freedom compared to the rest of the world.
+Armenia does better than average in supporting press freedom3 (one of the best in Asia), commentary in Human Rights Watch reports4, opposing gender inequality5, supporting personal, civil & economic freedoms6 and in its nominal commitment to Human Rights7.
+Armenia still has work to do.
+Armenia does worse than average for the rate of gender bias (from 7 indicators)8 (still good for Asia), freethought9 (still good for Asia), its average Freedom in the World rating (still low for Asia), combatting modern slavery10 and in LGBT equality in the 2020s11 although widespread harassment, discrimination and violence against LGBT folk still exists13.
+And finally, it falls into the worst 20 when it comes to its success in fighting anti-semitic prejudice12.
 Domestic violence persists as a serious problem and in 2017 there were many examples of human-rights defenders facing threats and harassment, and excessive force was used against protesters and journalists13.

 1. Armenia's Human Rights, Equality & Tolerance